alkesh/rails3-app/README.md

 * RSpec
 * Shoulda

-Easily generate a Rails 3 application with the obove in one line:
+Easily generate a Rails 3 application with the above in one line:

     % rails new my_app -J -T -m \
     http://github.com/leshill/rails3-app/raw/master/app.rb